Here is a chart from the charting platform from TradingView, It's one of the more popular charting platforms:

 If you have a take profit you set at a higher level, and if the market moves in your favor and hits that level, you will be taken off the trade.

-With that said, I have come to the end of this video.
+I have come to the end of this topic, and I will see you in the next.